What makes you #UBTrueBlue?

-Working with students one-on-one, Brian and his fellow Career Services Peer Advisors help students discover their strengths and find their true calling.
+Working with students one-on-one, Brian and his fellow Career Design Center Peer Advisors help students discover their strengths and find their true calling.

 “It’s common for freshmen, sophomores and even juniors to not know what they want to do,” explains Brian.
 Part of his job as a Peer Advisor is to help guide students through every step of the job search process, from networking and interview tips through salary negotiations.
 Peer Advisors also present to organizations around campus, and help organize job fairs and workshops for students.
 “The internet has a lot of resources,” explains Brian, “but sometimes it’s too much and too overwhelming.

 Students don’t know where to start.
 I feel like we help simplify that process.
 We give you a starting point.”
 That’s one reason why thousands of UB students take advantage of the Career Design Center.
 “We help students realize their potential, and discover where they can go in this world,” says Brian.
 “We help them focus on their strengths, so they can be the best in their field.”